mecid/mecid.github.io/_posts/2021-03-18-ui-testing-in-swift-with-xctest-framework.md

 As you can see, we can access all the needed views by using subscript syntax.
 We pass a string to find a control in the view hierarchy.
 Xcode tries to find the view matching accessibility label or accessibility identifier.

-To learn more about query properties of *XCUIApplication*, take a look at the documentation for the *XCUIElementTypeQueryProvider* protocol.
+> To learn more about accessibility support in SwiftUI, take a look at my ["Accessibility in SwiftUI"](/2019/09/10/accessibility-in-swiftui/) post.

 Labels, buttons, and switches use titles as accessibility labels out of the box.
 But you still need to set accessibility identifiers for views like *UITableView* and *UICollectionView* manually.